-The NRB fraction will be periodically monitored.
+The NRB fraction will be periodically monitored for the fNRB value, since it plays a vital role in the ER calculation.
+This fraction is updated for countries, from time to time by CDM.
 The participant are the users who uses charcoal as fuel in the stove and therefore the NRB is not expected to be affected in other areas.
-Although there are registered PoAs comprising the whole of Uganda as the project boundary, the NRB has been reassessed and no significant changes were found.
-The fNRB remains at 0.82.
+Although there are registered PoAs comprising the whole of Uganda as the project boundary, the NRB has been reassessed (from CDM website) and nochanges were found.
+The fNRB remains at 0.8216.